-Now, it is time to prepare you questionnaire on the form.
-On the left-hand side of the form you can see the columns that you have configured on the table.
+Now, it is time to prepare your questionnaire on the form.
+On the left-hand side of the form, you can see the columns that you have configured on the table.
 Drag and drop the columns one by one to link to the respective form fields.

 You can also click on the "Add All" Buttons.
 Click on "Add All" and all the questions in the table will be visible as a form questionnaire.
 Similarly, use the "Remove All" button to remove all questions.